ballerina-platform/module-ballerinax-sap/README.md

 The `sap` connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-sap/tree/master/examples), covering use cases like accessing S/4HANA Sales Order (A2X) API.

-1. [Send reminder on approval pending orders](https://github.com/ballerina-platform/module-ballerinax-sap/tree/main/examples/pending-order-reminder) - This example illustrates the use of the `sap:Client` in Ballerina to interact with S/4HANA APIs.
+1. [Send a reminder on approval of pending orders](https://github.com/ballerina-platform/module-ballerinax-sap/tree/main/examples/pending-order-reminder) - This example illustrates the use of the `sap:Client` in Ballerina to interact with S/4HANA APIs.
 Specifically, it demonstrates how to send a reminder email for sales orders that are pending approval.

 ## Issues and projects